 Avoid anything that contains oleamide.
 According to the Marine Pollution Bulletin, this plastic additive excites hermit crabs, which mistake it for food but negatively impact their breathing ability.

-Wooden building blocks, or safe plastic toys like Lego, are nice additions as they’re versatile.
+Wooden building blocks, or safe plastic toys like Lego, are excellent additions as they’re versatile.
 You can create new shapes and paths for your hermit crabs to explore so they feel like they’re experiencing a new habitat regularly and remain engaged.

 Despite their diminutive size, hermit crabs have a lot of energy to burn.